Paul-Cheeseman/Stream3-Project/README.md

 - If at checkout and stock levels have changed, adjustments made to stock and delivery and highlighted to customer

+MENTION THAT IMAGES AND TEXT ARE CURRENTLY JUST PLACEHOLDING, SO QUALITY MIGHT NIT BE THERE

 - mention claen structure, shop_proj, core app, then accompanying apps (to keep shop level views (index etc) in a tidy place)

  - mention that he reuasable apps are in folder